ZoiPer/public-docs/configuration-data.md

       * `cipher_algorithm`: a section for options related to a specific cipher algorithm.

         * `name`: this option defines the name of the cipher algorithm (as seen in the phone).
-          * UI: *none* (the option's value cannot be changed using the UI).
           * Type: ***string***.
           * Default value: *nothing* (i.e. an empty string).

         * `id`: this option determines the type of the cipher algorithm.
-          * UI: the cipher algorithm type (which determines the name of the cipher algorithm) is listed in the **Selected Cipher algorithms** column.
           * Type: ***enumeration*** (the cipher algorithm type is chosen from a predefined list).
           * Possible values:
             * `0`: represents the *AES1* cipher algorithm (only this one is supported yet).